 - Loading: Basically, the loader reads the .class file and then generates the binary code and saves it in a method area.
 Bootstrap Classloader, Extension Classloader, and Application Classloader are the various ClassLoaders responsible for loading various classes.

 - Linking: Three major functions like Verification, Preparation, and Resolve.
 It starts with .class file verification.
-If verification fails, it gives a run time verification exception.
+If verification fails, it gives a run-time verification exception.
 Later, Memory is allocated to the variables with default values.
-Then, finally, the symbolic memory references are replaced with direct reference from the memory area.
+Then, finally, the symbolic memory references are replaced with direct references from the memory area.